 I decided to create 52- individual theme boxes.
 Because I had so many Themes I knew I wanted something reasonably priced and something I could stack easily in my storage room.
 I decided to go with Bankers boxes .
-One of the other benefits of using Bankers Boxes was that I could also include a hanging file in each one to store my theme related patterns, File Folder Games, and Printables.
+One of the other benefits of using Bankers Boxes was that I could also include a hanging file in each one to store my theme related manipulatives, felt stories, special toys and Printables.

-You will want to make sure you clearly write the name of each Theme on the outside of your box.
+You will want to make sure you clearly write the name of each Theme on the outside of your box, or use some labels.
 If you are using plastic boxes you can add Masking/Washi Tape labels for easy removal.

 Stack your boxes by Season or Alphabetically (whichever way is easier for you).